-|Department||Oral & Maxillofacial Surgery|
+|Title(s)||Professor, Oral & Maxillofacial Surgery|

-San Francisco CA 94117
+San Francisco CA 94143

 |University of California, San Francisco||OMFS Residency||2013||Department of Oral and Maxillofacial Surgery|

-|University of California, San Francisco||General Surgery Internship||Department of Surgery|
+|University of California, San Francisco||General Surgery Internship||2012||Department of Surgery|

 |University of California, Davis||M.D.||2011||School of Medicine|

 |University of California, Los Angeles||D.D.S.||2007||School of Dentistry|

-|University of California, San Diego||B.S.||Biochemistry and Cell Biology|
+|University of California, San Diego||B.S.||2002||Biochemistry and Cell Biology|

 I have an active oral and maxillofacial surgery practice in our AAHC-accredited Oral and Facial Surgery Center.
 My clinical practice focuses primarily on dentoalveolar surgery, including third molar extractions, dental implant surgery, and bone grafting.

-I am the director of predoctoral dental education in Oral and Maxillofacial Surgery.
-As the course chairperson for our two-year course, I lead my department's efforts to provide comprehensive didactic education and clinical training to every third and fourth year dental student.
+I am the Executive Director of Clinical Education for the School of Dentistry predoctoral program.
+Additionally, as the course chairperson for five of the Department of Oral and Maxillofacial Surgery's predoctoral courses, I lead my department's efforts to provide comprehensive didactic education and clinical training to every third and fourth year dental student.
 I also chair the course in Hospital Dentistry for our third year students, and am section leader for the clinical local anesthesia training of our second year dental students, as well as for the oral surgery and implant curriculum for our third and fourth year didactic courses.
 Additionally, I run several educational programs centered on simulation and standardized patient evaluation for students in the first, second, and third years of dental school at the Kanbar Center.
 In these roles, I provide formal lectures, small group teaching, and hands-on clinical instruction in oral surgery to dental students and OMFS residents.